-- Keep your doors and windows closed whenever possible to keep allergens out.
+- Keep your doors and windows closed.
+Run your air conditioner to keep allergens out.
 Use an air purifier.

 - Clean air filters in your home often.
-Clean bookshelves, vents, and other places where pollen can collect.
+Also clean bookshelves, vents, and other places where pollen collects.

-- Wash bedding and rugs in hot water to eliminate dust mites and other allergens.
+- Wash bedding and rugs in hot water to get rid of dust mites and other allergens.

-- Wash your hair, shower, and change clothing after going outside to wash away pollen.
+- Wash your hair, shower, and change your clothes after you go outside.

-- Vacuum often.
-Wear a mask, because vacuuming can kick up pollen, mold, and dust trapped in your carpet.
+- Vacuum often and wear a mask.
+The process can kick up pollen, mold, and dust trapped in your carpet.
 Use a vacuum with a HEPA filter.

 - Wear a mask when you mow your lawn to avoid grass pollen.

-- Keep the humidity in your house between 30% and 50% to prevent the growth of dust mites.
+- Keep the humidity in your house between 30% and 50% so dust mites won’t thrive.